 All AAMI standards, recommended practices, technical information reports, and other types of technical documents developed by AAMI are voluntary, and their application is solely within the discretion and professional judgment of the user of the document.
 Occasionally, voluntary technical documents are adopted by government regulatory agencies or procurement authorities, in which case the adopting agency is responsible for enforcement of its rules and regulations.

 Published by

-Association for the Advancement of Medical Instrumentation 4301 N. Fairfax Drive, Suite 301 Arlington, VA 22203-1633 www.aami.org
+AAMI 4301 N. Fairfax Drive, Suite 301 Arlington, VA 22203-1633 www.aami.org

-© 2014 by the Association for the Advancement of Medical Instrumentation
+© 2016 by the Association for the Advancement of Medical Instrumentation

 All Rights Reserved